joesinghh/web_scraper/README.md

 - LA LIGA
 - la liga
 - La liga
-(Search queries are case insentive)
+(Search queries are case insensitive)

 But not
 - la-liga
-(No special/whitespace character inbetween words except for single space " ")
+(No special/whitespace character in between words except for single space " ")

 #
 Feel free to contribute to this repository.